renovatebot/renovate/docs/usage/configuration-options.md

 ## gitLabIgnoreApprovals

 Ignore the default project level approval(s), so that Renovate bot can automerge its merge requests, without needing approval(s).
-Under the hood, it creates a MR-level approval rule where `approvals_required` is set to `0`.
+Under the hood, it creates an MR-level approval rule where `approvals_required` is set to `0`.
 This option works only when `automerge=true`, `automergeType=pr` or `automergeType=branch`, and `platformAutomerge=true`.
 Also, approval rules overriding should not be [prevented in GitLab settings](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/settings.html#prevent-editing-approval-rules-in-merge-requests).